StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 ### AWS actions in StackState

-Components retrieved from AWS will have an additional [action](/use/stackstate-ui/perspectives/topology-perspective.md#actions) available in the component context menu and in the right panel **Selection details** tab when the component is selected.
+Components retrieved from AWS will have an additional [action](/use/stackstate-ui/perspectives/topology-perspective.md#actions) available in the component context menu and in the right panel details tab when the component is selected.
 This provides a deep link through to the relevant AWS console at the correct point.

 For example, in the StackState Topology Perspective: